Profile of a Growth Marketer is an ongoing series where we feature performance marketing industry leaders from around the globe.

 Navigating the global expansion of an affiliate program is complicated, to say the least.
 The most successful companies understand that it requires having a strong, knowledgeable team on the ground who will ensure cultural nuances and customs are considered every step of the way.

-So, what’s it like to develop and grow an affiliate marketing program in the APAC region?
+So, what’s it like to develop and grow an affiliate marketing program in the Asia-Pacific (APAC) region?

 We asked David Zhao, Uber’s Senior Regional Growth Marketing Manager of APACX to share his insights.